mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 - The mirror is already being updated.
 - The [limit for pull mirroring interval seconds](../../../administration/instance_limits.md#pull-mirroring-interval) has not elapsed since its last update.

-For security reasons, the URL to the original repository is only displayed to users with Maintainer or Owner permissions to the mirrored project.
+For security reasons, the URL to the original repository is only displayed to users with the Maintainer role or the Owner role to the mirrored project.

 ## Use cases